Intent-based marketing: What it is and the best techniques to maximize conversions

 In marketing, timing is everything.
 You want to reach customers at the precise moment their interest peaks—when they're primed and eager to act.
 That's where intent-based marketing comes in.

 Intent-based marketing involves using data to understand what users truly want.
-It's the best way to deliver satisfactory answers to search queries, drive visitors to your site, and get consistent conversions.
+It's the best way to deliver satisfactory answers to search queries, increase traffic, and get consistent conversions.
 In this article, I’ll show you how to use intent-based marketing to accurately tailor your messaging and content to your audience.

 Key takeaways

-• Relevant calls to action that support the user journey are the most important element of intent-based marketing.
+- Relevant calls to action (CTAs) that support the user journey are the most important element of intent-based marketing.

 What is intent-based marketing?